marcomq/nimview/README.md

 In case you want to use C++ - don't write your own C++ Json parser.
 Feel free to use https://github.com/nlohmann/json.
 You might re-use it in other code locations.

 ## Development Workflow
 You need to compile the back-end and usually the front-end too, when using vue or svelte.
-While this seems unnecessary complicated, you will have the freedom to restart the back-end if you have back-end changes and may have an auto-updated browser UI immediately after file change as there is some great autoreload functionality for webpack (vue) and rollit (svelte).
+While this seems unnecessary complicated in the beginning, you will have the freedom to only restart the back-end if you have back-end changes and use some autoreload feature of webpack (vue) and rollit (svelte) for the frontend.
 So the development workflow would be:
 - start your back-end in debug mode with vs code or terminal, run: `nimble debug && ./nimview_debug`
 - start your frontend npm in autoreload with vs code or terminal, run `npm run dev --prefix <path_to_ui_folder>`